 - 1 tablespoon salt

 - 2-3/4 to 3-1/2 cups all-purpose flour

-- 1. In a large bowl, dissolve yeast in water.
-Add the sugar, butter, honey, milk powder, salt and whole wheat flour; beat until smooth.
-Add enough all-purpose flour to form a soft dough.
+- 1. In a large bowl, dissolve yeast in warm water.
+Add butter, honey, sugar, salt, milk powder and 3 cups whole wheat flour; beat on medium speed until smooth.
+Stir in remaining whole wheat flour and enough all-purpose flour to form a soft dough.

-- 2. Turn onto floured surface; knead until smooth and elastic, about 10 minutes.
-Place in a greased bowl, turning once to grease top.
-Cover and let rise in a warm place until doubled, about 1 hour.
+- 2. Turn dough onto a floured surface; knead until smooth and elastic, about 10 minutes.
+Place in a greased bowl, turning once to grease the top.
+Cover with plastic wrap; let rise in a warm place until doubled, about 1 hour.

 - 3. Punch down dough.
 Turn onto a lightly floured surface; divide dough into four portions.
 Roll each into a 15-in. rope.
 For each loaf, twist two ropes together; pinch ends to seal.
 Place in greased 9x5-in. loaf pans.
 Cover with kitchen towels; let rise in a warm place until doubled, about 30 minutes.
 Preheat oven to 375°.